Updated 29th November 2021

 Land borders into Thailand and Singapore (Peninsular Malaysia) and Indonesia (on the island of Borneo) are closed.

 You are allowed to transit in Malaysia via KLIA (Kuala Lumpur International Airport), but you must not pass through immigration checkpoints or leave the airport.
-You cannot move between terminal 1 and 2 of KLIA without specific permission.
+You cannot move between terminals 1 and 2 of KLIA without specific permission.

 Hotels and guesthouses: